* President thanks Georgetown law student for speaking out

 * Top U.S. Republican rejects Limbaugh's comments

-* Democrats use controversy to raise money (Adds reaction, details)
+* Democrats use controversy to raise money (Adds interview with student Sandra Fluke)

 WASHINGTON, March 2 (Reuters) - President Barack Obama called a law student on Friday to express his support after she was branded a "slut" by controversial right-wing talk-show host Rush Limbaugh for her outspoken support of Obama's new policy on contraception coverage.

-Sandra Fluke, a student at Georgetown University in Washington, has been caught in the middle of a contentious election-year fight between Obama and Republicans over the policy, which requires health insurance plans to cover contraception.
+Sandra Fluke, a 30-year old student and women's rights activist at Georgetown University in Washington, has been caught in the middle of a contentious election-year fight between Obama and Republicans over the policy, which requires health insurance plans to cover contraception.